inloco/debezium-smts/README.md

 a format that is accepted in ElasticSearch as geo_point(format="lat,lng").
 The user has to pass the name of the streamed database's latitude and longitude fields and also the name of the field he wants to output to.

+## SetEventId

+This transform adds a unique, UUID-generated field to represent a given event.
+Its goal is supporting the automatic generation of unique ids for cases where they are not available in Debezium's source and an outbox pattern is not being actively utilized.
+The name of the field may be passed as a configuration in the Debezium source properties as `field`.